-As the School District completed this year, the governmental funds reported a combined fund balance of \$43.1 million, which is an increase of \$3.8 million from last year.
-The primary reason for the increase was that property tax receipts exceeded the required debt service payments for the year, which will be used to service future debt obligations as they come due.
+As the School District completed this year, the governmental funds reported a combined fund balance of \$41.7 million, which is an decrease of \$12.2 million from last year.
+The primary reason for the decrease was that additional debt service payments were made during the year.